Guide

 Best Local LLMs for Coding

 If you want the best local LLM for coding, start with the task you actually care about: writing patches, fixing bugs, and following instructions under tight VRAM limits.
-The right model is usually the one that stays fast enough to stay in your loop while still producing code you would ship.
+The benchmark data shows that a ~20B parameter model—specifically **gpt-oss:20b**—offers the best ratio of deep coding comprehension to rapid execution on modern hardware.

 Section 1